 A student is strongly encouraged to discuss the impact of a leave on the plan of study with the chair or director of graduate studies and the faculty advisor and develop a strategy for completing the degree program.
 A student is strongly encouraged to talk with the chair or director of graduate studies and the faculty advisor about alternatives to a leave.
 It is important for faculty to have the opportunity to provide advice and counsel about how to manage the intersection of graduate education and personal situations.
-As an alternative arrangement, a student may remain enrolled but ask for a within-term accommodation that allows a temporary reduction in coursework, research, teaching or other educational responsibilities, or an extension of time allowed for achieving candidacy and completing the degree (sections 3.4, 3.5, 3.6).
-Such within-semester accommodations allow a student to maintain eligibility for student services.
+As an alternative arrangement, a student may remain enrolled but ask for a within-term accommodation that allows a temporary reduction in coursework, research, teaching or other educational responsibilities, or an extension of time allowed for achieving candidacy and completing the degree (sections 2.4, 2.5, 2.6).
+Within-semester accommodations allow a student to maintain eligibility for student services.